-"I congratulate you, Aunt Sophia," [it is usual in Russia to congratulate those who have received communion] said Nekhludoff, kissing Sophia Ivanovna's hand.
+"I congratulate you, Aunt Sophia," said Nekhludoff, kissing Sophia Ivanovna's hand.
 "Oh, I beg your pardon, I have made you wet."

 "Go to your room-why you are soaking wet.
 Dear me, you have got moustaches! . . .
 Katusha!
 Katusha!
 Get him some coffee; be quick."